← Back to Blog

 Try the Lesson Plan Generator

-Use Graphic Organizers Tied to Each Structure
+Graphic Organizers Aligned to Structure

 • Sequence: timeline or numbered steps